SaraMc12/Reading_list/README.md

 You can easily clone this from the repo and test it in your favorite text editor by typing `git clone` and pasting the repo into your terminal.

-Once you have the repo cloned type in your terminal `npm install` Once that is installed right click the file `BookSearch.js ` and open it in theterminal then type
+Once you have the repo cloned type in your terminal `npm install` Once that is installed right click the file `MainApp.js ` and open it in theterminal then type
-`node BookSearch` and then type in a desired book title, topic or genre.
+`node MainApp.js` then type in a desired book title, genre or topic surrounded by quotation marks (this helps creates a more efficiant search for the API).
 ### Ex:
 ```
-node BookSearch.js Rabbit Care
+node BookSearch.js "Craft Projects"
-node BookSearch.js Moby Dick
+node BookSearch.js "Calvin and Hobbes"
-node BookSearch.js Romantic Slasher
+node BookSearch.js "Humor"
 ```
 A table will then display five books including the following api informaion